 Is CCIC the same thing as CICAA?

 The names overlap and confuse people.
 CICAA is the statute (765 ILCS 160).
 CCIC is the state office (765 ILCS 615).
-CICAA governs the rules; CCIC is one of several bodies that can review conduct under those rules.
+CICAA governs the rules; CCIC is one of several bodies you can turn to with questions about conduct under those rules.
 Conflating them undercuts the complaint's credibility.

 Frequently asked questions